-UPI is an indigenous payment system which works with the help of a smartphone.
+Unified Payment Interface is an indigenous payment system that works with the help of a smartphone.

 But how is UPI different from netbanking (NEFT/RTGS/IMPS)?

-- UPI is standardized across banks, which means you can initiate a bank account transfer from anywhere with a few clicks.
-This means that UPI will help you to pay directly from your bank account to different merchants without the hassle of typing your netbanking password, credit card details or IFSC code.
+- Unified Payment Interface is standardized across banks, which means you can initiate a bank account transfer from anywhere with a few clicks.
+This means that UPI will help you to pay directly from your bank account to different merchants without the hassle of typing your net banking password, credit card details, or IFSC code.

-- Apart from cards, netbanking and wallets, your can now pay through UPI too.
+- Apart from cards, net banking, and wallets, you can now pay through UPI too.

-- Unified Payment Interface (UPI) allows to pay someone as well as ‘collect’ cash from someone.
+- Unified Payment Interface allows paying someone as well as ‘collecting’ cash from someone.

-- Even after introducing net-banking in India, the number of cash transaction happening in India is very high (almost 95% of all transactions).
+- Even after introducing net banking in India, the number of cash transactions happening in India is very high (almost 95% of all transactions).

-- UPI is part of RBI’s efforts towards ‘Less Cash’ India.
+- Unified Payment Interface is part of RBI’s efforts towards ‘Less Cash’ India.

-UPI was developed by National Payment Corporation of India (NPCI) under the guidelines of RBI.
+Unified Payment Interface was developed by the National Payment Corporation of India (NPCI) under the guidelines of RBI.
 UPI is based on the Immediate Payment Service (IMPS) platform.

-- Download the UPI app of your bank from Google Play Store/Apple Apps Store and install it in your phone.
+- Download the UPI app of your bank from Google Play Store/Apple Apps Store and install it on your phone.

 - Set app login.

 - Create a Virtual Payment Address (VPA).
-Eg: [email protected]
+Eg: Roychoudary@icici

 - Add your bank account.